 As the Covid-19 coronavirus spread, an already susceptible film industry was brought to its knees.
 Highly anticipated films like Peter Rabbit 2 and No Time To Die had their release dates delayed, with cinemas across Europe facing depleted audiences.
 The prestigious 2020 Cannes Film Festival is also in doubt, with organisers carefully monitoring the situation.
 Though it's impossible to hypothesise the exact effect that Covid-19 will have on the film industry, long-term financial repercussions are almost inevitable.

 The effect of Covid-19 on the film industry is well-documented, however, it's not just Hollywood that will be decimated by the coronavirus.
-The Who, Miley Cyrus and Madonna have all cancelled various concerts.
+Various high profile acts have all cancelled various concerts.
 Furthermore, the Coachella festival, which was due to take place in April 2020, has been pushed back to October.
 The acclaimed US music festival SXSW has also been cancelled for the first time in 34 years.
 Across Italy and Asia, tours and concerts are virtually non-existent, with large-scale public gatherings being postponed in Switzerland, France and Germany.

 The disruption to the music industry won't just affect the artists and organisers.
 There's no guarantee that concert-goers will receive their money back, with insurance companies not guaranteeing financial remunerations.
 Though monetary compensation pales in comparison to the devastating loss of life many have experienced, it still is a definite worry to the average working individual.